 The Only Vegan Hamburg Guide You Need

 I always say I’m not the biggest fan of fast food, but the truth is that burgers and the like are things I never make myself so I actually quite enjoy ordering them when I get the chance.
 And there are a ton of fast food options to start this vegan Hamburg guide with.

 One of my absolute favorites is Vincent Vegan.
 The first time I went back to Hamburg from Athens, I found their stall at a street festival and was immediately impressed.
 They had several vegan burgers (insert bad joke about vegan Hamburgers in Hamburg here), and it was amazing to stroll through a street festival and be able to get vegan food.

 To my delight, I noticed when I went back to Hamburg several months later, that they had by then also established a permanent location at Europa Passage, a mall in the center of Hamburg.
 While food courts in malls aren’t exactly the coziest spots, it’s amazing to have such great vegan options in a mall.
 So if you go shopping with non-vegan friends you won’t be forced to buy from a non-vegan business.
 On top of that, they also make excellent fries so getting the menu option is worth it.

 But it doesn’t end there!
 The next time I went back to Hamburg Vincent Vegan had yet another fixed location at another Hamburg mall, Mercado.
+And then a location opened right at central station – absolutely perfect for when you arrive from a long train ride!
 No wonder this vegan Hamburg guide keeps on growing!

 By now, I’ve had Vincent Vegan burgers plenty of times, but my favorite would have to be the falafel quinoa burger with cranberry sauce.
 Make sure to try it!